 DNA Repair Enzymes

-It binds water and keeps the skin well hydrated but not greasy or overly oily," says Herrmann.
+Hyaluronic acid binds water and keeps the skin well hydrated but not greasy or overly oily, says Herrmann.
 "As we hit our 40s, our skin thins, and hydration decreases.
 Repeat applications of hyaluronic acid can help combat these changes."

 Vitamin C/Kojic Acid/Soy/Azelaic Acid/Licorice

 "These ingredients can help brighten unwanted brown spots," explains Herrmann.
 "Given the degree of your pigmentation and your skin type, it's best to have a board-certified dermatologist help determine the best combination for you."